Sifu Garry's second trip to China in 2007 would take on a slightly different emphasis, this time.

 Master Fung Keun was so impressed that we would do this, just to see his father.

-Upon completing my training, Master Fung Keun sanctioned my wife and I to teach his version of Pien Sun Kulo wing chun kung fu in Melbourne, Australia.
+Upon completing our training, Master Fung Keun sanctioned my wife and I to teach Pien Sun Kulo wing chun kung fu in Melbourne, Australia.